-To remove dust, dirt, smudges, or fingerprints from the glasses, use the lint-free cloth included with your 3D glasses.
+To remove dust, dirt, smudges, or fingerprints from the glasses, use a lint-free cloth.

 Note: Unplug any charging cables from the glasses before cleaning them.

 Caution: Do not use paper towels or any other abrasive materials to clean the glasses.